This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy premises are suitable for the services provided.
-A consultation room is available to enable private conversations.
+A consultation room is available to enable private conversations with members of the team.

 Principle 4.
 Services, including medicines management